Vinayak9307/WTDoodle/README.md

-# WT_Doodle
+# What's That Doodle!! ?

-WT_Doodle is a multiplayer drawing and guessing pictionary game.
+What's That Doodle!! is a multiplayer drawing and guessing pictionary game.

 A normal game consists of a few rounds, where every round a player has to draw their chosen word and others have to guess it to gain points!